Availability of Materials for Public Use

 A list of published guides to the Western History Collections is available online.

 The Western History Collections normally furnishes information contained in materials in the form of photocopies.
 The standard on-site photocopy charge for books, journals and manuscripts is 25 cents per page, to be paid at the time of copy.
+Payment method is by cash, check, or money order only; credit cards are not accepted.
 Additional fees may apply for large orders, rush orders, and orders that require special prep work.
 Photocopies by mail are provided according to a separate fee schedule.
 For details, please see the Photocopy Policy.

 The Curator may limit any photocopy activity if the duplication process endangers the physical preservation of the materials of if the request will interfere with the staff's ability to serve other researchers.